-In colder climates where vapor barriers are more important, closed cell spray foam is a perfect fit.
-In as little as 1.5 inches, closed cell spray foam can be a vapor barrier.
+Besides insulating your home, closed cell spray foam insulation can help resist moisture and vapor within your home.
+In colder climates, where vapor barriers are more important, closed cell spray foam is a perfect fit.
+In as little as 1.5 inches, closed cell spray foam acts as a robust vapor barrier.
 While closed cell spray foam is not as effective as a sound barrier as open cell spray foam, it does stop air flow which can reduce dust and pollen from entering your home.

 Three Advantages of Closed Cell Spray Foam Insulation

 Closed cell spray foam has the highest R-Value of any type of insulation on the market, including other types of spray foam.
 Its R-Value can range from 5-7.5 per inch, which makes it more effective as insulation compared to open cell spray foam which has an R-Value of 3.5-4 per inch.
 Like most spray foams, the superior R-Value is only one benefit of using a closed cell spray foam for your unique application.

 Using closed cell spray foam in a high-moisture area is a great idea.
 Closed cell spray foam is moisture-resistant and can handle damp areas like crawl spaces, livestock buildings, vehicle wash bays, basements, and many other harsh locations.
 If you are unsure whether closed cell spray foam would work in your high-moisture environment, please contact us to talk to a qualified spray foam specialist.

 One of the most important advantages to closed cell spray foam insulation is the ability to be an air barrier.
 The Department of Energy reports that 30% of heating and cooling costs come from poorly sealed homes.
 Closed cell spray foam insulation’s air-tight seal can keep your home well insulated and reduce your HVAC utility costs.

 FAQs About Closed Cell Spray Foam Insulation

 Where can you install closed cell spray foam insulation?